Women's Super League

-The Women's Super League (WSL), known as the Barclays Women's Super League (BWSL) for sponsorship reasons, is the highest league of women's football in England.
-Established in 2010, it is run by the Football Association and features twelve fully professional teams.
+The Women's Super League (WSL), also known as the Barclays Women's Super League for sponsorship reasons, and formerly the FA WSL, is a professional association football league and the highest level of women's football in England.
+Currently operated by WSL Football, the league was established in 2010 by the Football Association (FA) and features twelve fully professional teams.
 The league replaced the FA Women's Premier League National Division as the highest level of women's football in England, with eight teams competing in the inaugural 2011 season.
 In the WSL's first two seasons, there was no relegation from the division.

 The WSL discarded the winter football season for six years, between 2011 and 2016, playing through the summer instead (from March until October).
 Since 2017–18, the WSL has operated as a winter league running from September to May, as was traditional before 2011.

-From season 2014 to 2017–18, the Women's Super League consisted of two divisions – FA WSL 1 and FA WSL 2 – and brought a promotion and relegation system to the WSL.
-From 2018–19, the second division was renamed the FA Women's Championship.
+From 2014 to 2017–18, the Women's Super League consisted of two divisions — FA WSL 1 and FA WSL 2 — and brought a promotion and relegation system to the WSL.
+Ahead of the 2018–19 season, the second division was renamed the FA Women's Championship.
+After the 2024–25 season, it was rebranded once again and is now known as the Women's Super League 2.

 The WSL champions, runners-up and third-placed team qualify for the UEFA Women's Champions League the following season.
-The current Women's Super League champions are Chelsea, who won their fifth title in the 2021–22 season.
+Since its inception, four clubs have won the title: Chelsea (8), Arsenal (3), Liverpool (2) and Manchester City (1).
+The current WSL champions are Chelsea, who won their record-extending eighth title in the 2024–25 season, as well as their sixth consecutive title.